 We ask that you make contact with the priest whom you want to have officiate at your wedding as soon as possible; and at least six months prior to the wedding.
 He will help you complete the necessary paperwork and provide part of your marriage preparation instruction.

 Paper work for both overseas and local weddings

 Whether you are marrying here or overseas, all Catholic marriages require pre-nuptial papers to be completed with a priest.
 It is essential you contact your parish as soon as possible to arrange an appointment with a priest to complete the required marriage papers.
 This is required for all weddings, both in and outside the church building.
 It is also required if your marriage is taking place overseas or in another diocese.
 The marriage papers must originate from the place where you currently reside.

 If your wedding is to be held outside the church, or in another diocese or overseas, the papers are forwarded by your priest to the Vicar for Marriages in the Auckland Diocese, who will then provide any further documentation required.
 The marriage papers are then sent to the appropriate Vicar in the Diocese where you are being married, then forwarded to the priest who is to officiate at your wedding.
 In particular for overseas weddings, sufficient time must be allowed for this process.

 Marriage Preparation 3 Part Programme

-- This session takes approximately one and a half hours.
+- This session takes approximately two hours.